Home Suite Home

 Dining at Cottey

-The Chellie Club transitioned from a snack bar into Chellie Club: An Entrepreneurial Lab in January 2019.
-It is now a cafe run completely by a team of students—from inventory to marketing to taxes to recipe creation—students do it all!
-They serve paninis, cheeseburgers, pizza, specialty coffees, breakfast sandwiches, homemade baked goods, real fruit smoothies, milkshakes and more!
-With extended hours, a credit card machine, and support from Cottey and others, Chellie Club: An Entrepreneurial Lab is creating opportunities for students to gain hands-on experience with running a business, leading others and much more!
-The space has a coffee shop feel with soft instrumental music playing and warm bistro lighting.
-Students and faculty have access to the space for workshops, classes and other events during hours of operation and when closed.
-Chellie will relocate to the lower level of the Chapel in Cottey’s new Chapel/Student Center in the near future.
+The Chellie Club transitioned to the Entrepreneurial Lab in January 2019.
+It is now a cafe operated completely by a team of students—from inventory to marketing to taxes to recipe creation—students do it all!
+The Chellie Club serves Panini’s, sandwiches, specialty coffees, real fruit smoothies, milkshakes, and more!
+With extended hours, a credit card machine, and support from the Cottey community and others, Chellie Club: An Entrepreneurial Lab is creating opportunities for students to gain hands-on experience by running a business, leading others, and much more!
+This allows students to grow and create in a flexible way.
+Whether you are a student worker or perusing an internship, Chellie Club is a space for individuals to come together to work as a team to create something bigger than themselves.
+The space has a coffee shop feel, now located in the lower level of the Susan Bulkeley Butler Center for Campus Life, the Chellie Club has been given a new life!

 Cakes for Cottey